Skip to main content

 Pair another workspace, or disconnect oneThe Slack row’s menu under Where Claude Tag works; see Manage workspaces

-The spending limitclaude.ai/admin-settings/usage/claude-in-slack; see Set a spend limit
+The spending limitclaude.ai/admin-settings/usage/claude-tag; see Set a spend limit

 Whether Claude Tag is enabled at allThe Enable Claude Tag for your organization toggle at the top of the admin page